Toronto Western Hospital: History

 In 1895, doctors serving what was then the west end of Toronto united in hopes of building a full hospital facility to serve this overlooked locale.
 Twelve doctors signed a pledge to fulfill their vision and soon after, the Toronto Western Hospital was born.

 The Toronto Western Hospital opened first as a public dispensary, followed by a 30-bed hospital operating out of two rented houses on Manning Avenue.
 With the support of several influential citizens, enough money was raised by 1899 to acquire a nearby farmhouse property and to build the Western on its present site at the corner of Bathurst and Dundas Streets.
 During construction, patients were treated under large tents until the hospital opened year-round in 1905.

 The 1906 North Wing, 1910 South Wing and 1911/1923 additions were designed by E. J. Lennox but since demolished.

 The main wing or McLaughlin Pavilion was built in 1935 by Govan Ferguson Lindsay Kaminker Langley Keenleyside and renovated in 2003 by Dunlop-Farrow Architects and Murray Hilgers Architects.

 Like the Toronto General Hospital, Toronto Western Hospital saw several renovations over the years and today occupies a full city block.
 The East Wing was built in 2005.

 In 2022, the Government of Ontario announced that Toronto Western will be expanded to include a new patient care tower that will increase capacity for inpatients, operating rooms, and other units.
 The expansion is projected to increase neurosurgical procedures by 10% over the next ten years.
+The new 15-story tower is scheduled to be completed in 2028.